imanghafoori1/smart-realtime-facades/README.md

 ### :raising_hand: Contributing:

 If you find an issue or have a better way to do something, feel free to open an issue, or a pull request.
-If you use smart-realtime-facades in your open source project, create a pull request to provide its URL as a sample application in the README.md file.

 ### :exclamation: Security
 If you discover any security-related issues, please email `imanghafoori1@gmail.com` instead of using the issue tracker.